athalhammer/erdi8-py/README.md

 __How about combinations that form actual (bad) words?__

 _This depends on the use case and the way erdi8 is used.
-Therefore, we can only recommend to work with filter lists, Web service calls, etc._
+Therefore, we can recommend to work with filter lists.
+In addition an erdi8 object that avoids the `aeiou` characters can be created with `Erdi8(safe=True)`.
+This shrinks the available character space to 28 and the produced output is not compatible to `Erdi8(safe=False)` (default).
+However, the danger that unintended English words are created is lower._

 __How does this relate to binary-to-text encodings such as base32 and base64?__

-_erdi8 can be used for a binary-to-text encoding and the basic functions to implement this are provided with `erdi8.encode_int` and `erdi8.decode_int`.
+_erdi8 can be used for a binary-to-text encoding and the basic functions to implement this are provided with `encode_int` and `decode_int`.
 However, the primary purpose is to provide a short counting scheme for identifiers._